Class Attendance Is Required

 - If you increase your enrollment level on or prior to the 10th instructional day of the quarter, your financial aid grants will be revised, as appropriate.

-- If you decrease your enrollment level on or prior to the 10th instructional day of the quarter, your financial aid grants will be revised, as appropriate, and your aid will be adjusted in the Financial Aid Portal.
+- If you decrease your enrollment level on or prior to the 10th instructional day of the quarter, your financial aid grants will be revised, as appropriate.
 This will occur even if your aid has already been disbursed.
 If your aid was already disbursed, you will most likely owe a repayment of aid.

 Late changes to your enrollment may cause problems and delays in receiving your aid.
 To avoid problems and delays, complete all registration activity prior to the tuition due date and make no changes after that time.

 Students can repeat courses for which they receive financial aid.
 Each time a class is repeated, whether or not financial aid paid for the course, the credits are counted toward the time limit requirement.
-Each time a for-credit developmental course is repeated while a student is receiving aid, it counts toward the 45 credit limit on for-credit developmental courses.
+Each time a for-credit developmental course (Math and English courses below 100 level) is repeated while a student is receiving aid, it counts toward the 45 credit limit on for-credit developmental courses.
 Developmental courses (up to 45 credits) are excluded from the time limit calculation.

 Federal regulations allow a student to repeat a previously passed course once and be eligible for federal-sponsored aid, such as Pell or Direct Loans.
-It is important for you to run a Degree Audit each time you register or update your schedule.
+It is important for you to run an Advisement Report for your program/degree each time you register or update your schedule to make sure that your class(es) are required to complete your program.
+Advisement Reports are available in your ctcLink student portal, in the Manage Classes tile.